Applying Machine Learning Techniques To Intermediate-Length Cascade Decays: Review of Machine Learning Tools

 In the initial phase of our analysis focused on discovery, we implement fully connected deep networks as binary classifiers, the two target classes being the signal and the background.
 We use the binary cross-entropy as the loss function.

 Unlike the first stage of the analysis described in sections~\ref{sec:DLanalysis} and~\ref{sec:HLanalysis}, where the neural network analyzes one event at a time and assigns each event an output in the range [0,1] where 0 corresponds to background and 1 corresponds to signal, we will see in sections~\ref{sec:spin} and~\ref{sec:mass} that the spin determination and the measurement of the overall mass scale are more challenging, and an ensemble-based analysis is required.
 In the ensemble-based analysis, the entire data-set is considered as a single input.
-We also identify the HL variables whose distributions result in the highest separation between the different hypotheses.
+We also identify the HL variables whose distributions are particularly effective in separating the different hypotheses.
 Histograms in these variables are then used for the training and evaluation of the networks.
 Specific details about the histogram binning are provided in the respective sections of the paper.

 In our case, post-discovery, the determination of the mass spectrum reduces to determining a single mass value along the flat direction, which we parameterize by $M_\chi$.
 We treat this as a regression problem and we use the Mean Squared Error loss function for training the network.